FlaskTutorial/Flask/README.md

 ### Not that kind of flask...

 Flask is a microframework for Python based on [Werkzeug](http://werkzeug.pocoo.org/) and [Jinja2](http://jinja.pocoo.org/docs/dev/).
-Its main use is to get your Python app started very quickly.
+Its main use is to get your Python app started very quickly — like Express does for Node.

-### Docs on Docs on Docs
+### Docs on docs on docs

 Check out the docs [here](http://flask.pocoo.org/docs/).

 ### Before you Begin